 Note: If you are sending a package to the STEPP Program via UPS, please substitute the following address: STEPP Program, Attn: [Name], East Carolina University, 100 Joyner Library, Greenville NC 27858-4353.
 This second address is only for packages sent via UPS.
 All other mail and packages (sent via US Postal Service, FedEx, DHL, etc.) must use the regular mailing address listed above.

-Applications for the 2018 cohort are now available.
+Applications for the 2019 cohort will become available in early 2018.
 The application deadline for this cohort will be May 15, 2018.
 Stay tuned for updates on the application process!

-The Fall 2016 STEPP Newsletter is now available.
+The Spring 2017 STEPP newsletter is now available.

 To stay up-to-date on STEPP news and events, follow us on Facebook, Twitter, Instagram, and Pinterest.